 Audio\Video: AI Upscaling, Dolby Vision & More

-There’s been some pretty major changes to the NVIDIA Shield TV over the years.
+There have been major changes to the NVIDIA Shield TV over the years.
 But many of the best things have remained the same.

 Every NVIDIA Shield is compatible with HEVC and VP9 codecs for beautiful 4K pictures at 60 FPS.

-Older videos look great too, thanks to NVIDIA including upscaling in every Shield.
+Older videos look great, too, thanks to NVIDIA’s proprietary graphics engine, found in every Shield.

 Traditional upscaling uses repeating pixels to achieve a similar effect.
 However, NVIDIA is confident that this new upscaling method produces images that are crisper than ever before.